TheChilledDude/text-adventure-game/README.md

 ## Branch 1: Crawford Sandton

-After one year, school fees are too high.
+After one year, the school fees are too high.
-The user chooses between:
+The user must now choose between:
    - St. Davids
    - Hyde Park High School
 Each choice gives a different ending.